 1714-c.1805.
 English furniture from George I until just prior to the Regency period.
 Begins with walnut, ends with satinwood and other exotic woods, primary timber is mahogany.

 1702-1714.
-English furniture dominated by the British stylistic interpretation of the Baroque, with walnut being the principal timber.
+English furniture was dominated by the British stylistic interpretation of the Baroque, with walnut being the principal timber.

-Late 18th century - 1830’s.
-English furniture characterised by an eclectic and original combination of neo-classical, exotic, Oriental and Egyptian.
+Late 18th century - 1830s.
+English furniture characterised by an eclectic and original combination of neo-classical, exotic, Oriental, and Egyptian.

 Mid-18th century.
 Originated in France and translates as ‘rock work’.
 Asymmetric, naturalistic and picturesque motifs and curvilinear forms.